awsdocs/iam-user-guide/doc_source/roles-managingrole-editing-console.md

 ## Modifying a Role Maximum Session Duration \(Console\)<a name="roles-modify_max-session-duration"></a>

-To specify the maximum session duration setting for roles that are assumed using the AWS CLI or API, modify the maximum session duration setting's value\.
+To specify the maximum session duration setting for roles that are assumed using the console, the AWS CLI, or AWS API, modify the maximum session duration setting value\.
 This setting can have a value from 1 hour to 12 hours\.
 If you do not specify a value, the default maximum of 1 hour is applied\.
-This setting does not limit sessions assumed by AWS services\.
+This setting does not limit sessions assumed by AWS services\.<a name="id_roles_modify_max-session"></a>

-**Note**
-Anyone who assumes the role from the AWS CLI or API can use the `duration-seconds` CLI parameter or the `DurationSeconds` API parameter to request a longer session\.
-The `MaxSessionDuration` setting determines the maximum duration of the role session that can be requested using the `DurationSeconds` parameter\.
-If users don't specify a value for the `DurationSeconds` parameter, their security credentials are valid for one hour\.<a name="id_roles_modify_max-session"></a>

-**To change the maximum session duration setting for roles that are assumed using the AWS CLI or API \(console\)**
+**To change the maximum session duration setting for roles that are assumed using the console, AWS CLI, or AWS API \(console\)**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.